Skip to main content

 • Add symbol: Place a symbol before or after each text box (e.g., include “hrs” after each text box if an answer is expected in hours).
 You have a limit of 4 characters.

-The choices constant sum also has a custom Response requirement you can add, called Add range requirement.
-Once enabled, you can set a range of valid numbers for each item (e.g., on our hours in a day question, “0” would be an appropriate minimum and “24” would be an appropriate maximum).
+The choices constant sum also has a custom Response requirement, called Add range requirement.
+Once enabled, you can set a range of valid numbers for each item (e.g., for hours in a day, “0” would be an appropriate minimum and “24” would be an appropriate maximum).

 Options for "add range requirement" in the response requirements section of the question editing pane